nbierdeman/to-do-list/README.md

 # to-do-list
-Here's a quick-n-easy to do list written in Ruby!
+Here's a quick-n-easy to-do list written in Ruby!